nielash/rclone-genfilters/docs/content/commands/rclone_genfilters.md

      d toggle debug mode (shows more info) r toggle showing the rules to the right of the tree c clear selections and start over
-     q/ESC/^c to quit and output final results
+     y copy current relative path to clipboard (if supported) Y copy current absolute path to clipboard (if supported) q/ESC/^c to quit and output final results

 See flags for more options.